rhysdg/whisper-onnx-python/README.md

 <!-- GETTING STARTED -->
 ## Getting Started:

-- Right now getting started us as simple as either a pip install from root or the upstream repo:
+- Right now getting started is as simple as either a pip install from root or the upstream repo:

   ```bash